briis/unifiprotect/README.md

 * Binary Sensor
   * One to two binary sensors will be created per camera found.
 There will always be a binary sensor recording if motion is detected per camera.
 If the camera is a doorbell, there will also be a binary sensor created that records if the doorbell is pressed.
 * Switch
   * Several switches will be created per camera found.
-What switches is depended on the capbability of the specific camera.
+What switches is depended on the capability of the specific camera.
 But typically these switches are used to control recording mode, Infrared and Video mode settings.
 * Light
   * A light entity will be created for each UniFi Floodlight found.
 This works as a normal light entity, and has a brightness scale also.